signupsoftware/TEMP-Docs-FO/docs/user-manual/11-automatic-postings/1-setup-automatic-postings.md

 ### Attribute value map

-Attribute value map is used to setup tags that are read from the imported XML file that holds line level data for cost account invoices such as ledger accounts, dimensions, tax settings etc. To use this functionality, contact Signup Software AB or your partner for further discussions on how to configure the XML file that is used for import invoice data.
+Attribute value map is used to setup tags that are read from the imported XML file that holds line level data for cost account invoices such as ledger accounts, dimensions, charges (misc.) and tax settings etc. To use this functionality, contact Signup Software AB or your partner for further discussions on how to configure the XML file that is used for import invoice data.

 ![A picture containing text, screenshot, indoor Description automatically generated](@site/static/img/media/image53.png)